EmaEvidence/PostIt/README.md

 To Test with POSTMAN follow the steps below;

-Enter this link to the URL of POSTMAN to hit the create index endpoint;
+Enter this link to the URL of POSTMAN to hit the endpoints;

 Locally: ```localhost:3000/the API you want to hit```